FOG DELAY ALERT- Due to the heavy fog overnight, all cruise ships are delayed.

 Lieutenant Sponsorship

-• Company logo displayed in event program as a Lieutenant sponsor
+• Company logo displayed in event program as a Lieutenant Sponsor

-• Company logo rotated during event (8 sponsors displayed per slide)
+(6 sponsors displayed per slide)

 The Captain James McKay Port Achievement Award